meltano/meltano/docs/src/_reference/command-line-interface.md

 #### Parameters

 When an active environment is present, `run` will attempt to run incrementally and save state by default.
-However, three top level flags are provided to alter behavior:
+However, four top level flags are provided to alter behavior:

+- `--dry-run` just parse the invocation, validate it, and explain what would be executed.
+Does not execute anything.
 - `--no-state-update` will disable state saving for this invocation.
 - `--full-refresh` will force a full refresh and ignore the prior state.
 The new state after completion will still be updated with the execution results, unless `--no-state-update` is also specified.
 - `--force` will force a job run even if a conflicting job with the same generated ID is in progress.